-From an objective comparison, the end results would show two nearly identical journeys through the major leagues.
+Objectively, the end results show two nearly identical journeys through the major leagues.
 They were both very good defensive players, and produced at the plate at an above average clip.
-Kinsler was a better power/speed combination (257 HR/243 SB to Pedroia’s 140/138 mark), but Pedroia put up much better rate stats (.299/.365/.439 triple slash, to Kinsler posting a .269/.337/.440).
+Kinsler had a better power/speed combination (257 HR/243 SB to Pedroia’s 140/138), but Pedroia put up much better rate stats (.299/.365/.439 triple slash to Kinsler’s .269/.337/.440).

-Looking at the careers on a year by year basis, one can see that Pedroia’s peak was notably better, while on the other hand, his decline was notably more drastic than Kinsler, who despite a down year in 2012, produced at a fairly consistent clip.
+Looking at the careers on a year-by-year basis, one can see that Pedroia’s peak was noticeably better.
+On the other hand, his decline was more drastic than Kinsler’s.
+Despite a down year in 2012, Kinsler produced at a fairly consistent clip.

-So it’s clear, when examining the totality of their statistical accomplishments, that while either player has various areas of strength over the other, they ultimately end up in the same place.
+It’s clear, when examining the sum of their statistical accomplishments, that while each player has areas of superior strength, they ultimately end up in the same place.

-JAWS (Jaffe War Scoring System) sets the average Hall of Fame score of 20 Hall of Fame elected second baseman at 69.5 WAR, a notable increase over the final postings of either Kinsler or Pedroia.
-By this measure, neither player should expect to be a first ballot hall of famer, but it’s not unthinkable that if Nellie Fox (49.5 WAR), should get in, or Jeff Kent (55.4 WAR, and not nearly as good defensively as these two) should get as much consideration as he does, then a plausible case could be made for either player for induction.
+JAWS (Jaffe War Scoring System) shows the average Hall of Fame score of HoF-elected second basemen at 69.5 WAR, a notable increase over the final postings of either Kinsler or Pedroia.
+By this measure, neither player should expect to be a first ballot Hall of Famer.
+Yet it’s not unthinkable: if Nellie Fox (49.5 WAR) got in, and if Jeff Kent (55.4 WAR and not nearly as good defensively) can get as much consideration as he does, then a plausible induction case could be made for either player.

-So why is it that public perception puts a more feasible case on Pedroia than for Kinsler?
+So why is there the public perception that Pedroia has a more feasible case than Kinsler?